 Most knee implants allow patients to resume activities they have not been able to participate in due to knee pain.
 Knee implants can generally improve the quality of life for a patient, however, for various reasons implants may fail.
 That may require a knee implant revision, which is a more complicated procedure than the original surgery.
-If you have experienced problems with your original knee implant, speak with a dedicated attorney at Childers, Schlueter & Smith to discuss your options.

 Reasons for Knee Implant Revisions

 The following are among the most common reasons patients may require a knee implant revision:

 - Implant loosening near the bone